cpankajr/Speech-Emotion-Recognition-using-DTW/README.md

 neutral.
 The input signal is divided into various frames of 20ms and features are extracted from each frame using MFCC.
 Later on, DTW is used for classification of emotions.

-You can get SAVEE database from [this link](http://personal.ee.surrey.ac.uk/Personal/P.Jackson/SAVEE/Register.html) after simple registration.
+**You can get SAVEE database from [this link](http://personal.ee.surrey.ac.uk/Personal/P.Jackson/SAVEE/Register.html) after simple registration.**

+#

+**train.m** -> for extracting mffcs from ref speaker nd storing in it a file

+mfcc features is already extracted from uttrances of refrence speaker and stored in **_mfcc.mat_**

+**MAIN.m** -> it calculates distance between test sample nd ref samples.
+After calculting distances, it assign label of minm distance ref sample to test sample
 #

 **SilenceRemoval.m** -> For removing silnce in uttrances because they do not contain any information